MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/schedules.md

 ---
 title: "Schedules in Reporting Services"
-description: In this overview, learn how you can use shared schedules and report-specific schedules to control the processing and distribution of reports.
+description: In this overview, learn how you can use shared schedules and report-specific schedules in Reporting Services to control the processing and distribution of reports.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 06/07/2024
+ms.date: 06/18/2024
 ms.service: reporting-services
 ms.subservice: subscriptions
 ms.topic: conceptual